 The quality and impact of Louisville Public Media’s programs have been recognized locally, regionally, nationally and internationally.

-- The 12th season of the WFPK Waterfront Wednesday concert series culminated in September with an audience of around 15,000.
+- The 13th season of the WFPK Waterfront Wednesday concert series began in April with an audience of around 20,000.
 Its ongoing success helped Louisville secure an international award as a top city for festivals and events.
 The April 2012 concert was named a “Top 20 Event” by the Southeast Tourism Society.

 - WFPK’s “The Weekly Feed” is syndicated to stations around the country.

 - WFPL News has won nine first place Associated Press Awards for excellence in journalism including Best Public Affairs, Best Sports Feature, Best Sports Reporting, Best Political Coverage, Best Enterprise Reporting, Best Long Serious News Feature, Best Website, Best Use of Sound, and Best Radio Anchor.
 In addition, WFPL News has been awarded ten second place awards and six honorable mentions for coverage in 2013.